abroroo/til/Algorithm Patterns/Subsets.md

 ---

 ### Python Code for Subsets
-Here’s how you can write this process in Python:
+Here’s how we can write this process in Python:

 ```python
 def find_subsets(nums):